hypros-wayland/hypros-wayland.github.io/README.md

 # PlasmaTV Linux

+[WARNING]
+> This project has been discontinued.
+> HyprOS will be soon released and the website will be overwritten.

 An Arch Linux based distro that boots straight into a TV-first KDE Plasma Bigscreen experience, with a classic Plasma Desktop available one click away.